 On November 9, 2004, Cypress completed a reverse triangular merger with us in which each share of our then outstanding capital stock not owned by Cypress was valued at \$3.30 per share on a post-split basis, or \$1.65 per share on a pre-split basis, and exchanged for an equivalent number of shares of Cypress common stock.
 This merger effectively gave Cypress 100% ownership of all of our then outstanding shares of capital stock but left our unexercised warrants and options outstanding.
 This transaction resulted in the "push down" of the effect of the acquisition of SunPower by Cypress and created a new basis of accounting.
 See note 2 of the notes to our consolidated financial statements.
-The consolidated balance sheet and statements of operations data in this prospectus prior and up to November 8, 2004 refer to the Predecessor Company and this period is referred to as the pre-merger period, while the consolidated balance sheet and statements of operations data subsequent to November 8, 2004 refer to the Successor Company and this period.
-A black line has been drawn between the accompanying financial statements to distinguish between the pre-merger periods.
+The consolidated balance sheet and statements of operations data in this prospectus prior and up to November 8, 2004 refer to the Predecessor Company and this period is referred to as the pre-merger period, while the consolidated balance sheet and statements of operations data subsequent to November 8, 2004 refer to the Successor Company and this period is referred to as the post-merger period.
+A black line has been drawn between the accompanying financial statements to distinguish between the pre-merger and post-merger periods.